 Neighborhood: Mission Bay

-Hardwood is BBQ with a very San Francisco twist.
-Nori (seaweed) and ponzu sauce (a citrusy type of soy sauce) make frequent appearances at this bbq joint menu.
-Hardwood is the perfect spot for large group.
-Especially considering that they have a shareable platter for 8-10 people that comes with (among other things a full stack of ribs!
-Headover to Mission Bay, an often overlooked SF neighborhood, to make this a part of your own DIY San Francisco food tour.
+Hardwood BBQ & Smokery is BBQ with a very San Francisco twist.
+Nori (seaweed) and ponzu sauce (a citrusy type of soy sauce) make frequent appearances on this BQQ joint’s menu.
+Hardwood is the perfect spot for a large group, especially considering that they have a shareable platter for 8-10 people that comes with a full stack of ribs.
+Head over to Mission Bay, an often overlooked SF neighborhood, and enjoy some of the best BBQ in San Francisco on your own DIY San Francisco food tour.